Why Catering Insurance Is Non-Negotiable for Your Business

 I've been in the catering business for eighteen years, and I can tell you unequivocally: insurance isn't optional.
 It's the invisible safety net that keeps your business standing when things go wrong.
 And in food service, things do go wrong—sometimes dramatically.

 I learned this the hard way early in my career.
 We served a corporate event for 300 people, everything went perfectly, and we were packing up around 11 p.m.
 Three days later, I got a call from the client's legal department.
 Forty-seven guests reported food poisoning.
 The symptoms pointed to our food.
 Within a week, I was facing $50,000 in legal claims, and my business bank account was nearly empty.
+For a complete overview, see our guide on AI for catering companies companies companies companies companies companies companies companies Companies: Automate Inquiries & Booking.

 Here's what saved me: I had product liability insurance.
 It covered the legal defense costs, the settlement, and several other expenses that could have bankrupted a young catering operation.
 Without that single policy, I would have closed my doors permanently.